Sailing on the Tide

 Hartley 12.2 - A doubled handed boat for teenagers and adults with asymmetric spinnakers.
 The boats are twelve feet long and can also be sailed single handed with one sail up.

 Gaffling 4.1 - an entry level boat for both adults and youths to sailing gaff rig boats such as Severn.
 Available in kit form from Fyne Boats, south of Kendal.
-The boat could also be rowed.
+The boat can also be rowed.

 Topaz 12 – a twelve foot long child’s catamaran